elit-altum/AuthExp-Express-Starter/README.md

 ## 02. Setup 🏗️

-1. Add environment variables to the ```config.env``` file at the root of the directory and follow the instructions specified. [dotenv](https://www.npmjs.com/package/dotenv) is being used to parse these environment variables.
+1. Add environment variables to the ```setup-config.txt``` file at the root of the directory and follow the instructions specified.
+Rename that file to ```.env``` after making the changes. [dotenv](https://www.npmjs.com/package/dotenv) is being used to parse these environment variables.

 2. Install all dependencies using npm by running:  ```npm i``` from the root of the directory.